delanovv/deutschmind/README.md

 DeutschMind is a full-stack learning application that turns German vocabulary into a visual knowledge graph.
 It combines spaced repetition, personal learning preferences, text and image analysis, and asynchronous AI-assisted vocabulary expansion.

-> Portfolio project for an Ausbildung application in software development.

 ## Highlights

 - Interactive vocabulary graph with topic-based learning paths